ashishjain1988/VCFAnnotator/README.md

 **Requirement**

-You need R version above 3.6.1 to run this application.
+You need R version 3.6.1 or above to run this application.
 Other dependencies are:

 * `tidyverse (>= 1.1.0)`
 * `ensurer (>= 1.1.0)`